 - Flavoring - you can use a peppermint extract, cake batter (it will be similar to boo batter flavor) vanilla extract, or any kind of extract you prefer

-- Tart Shells- you can use store-bought tart shells for sake of time or make you own with my No Fail Pie Crust (Cold Water Pastry)
+- Tart Shells- you can use store-bought tart shells for the sake of time or make your own pie dough with my No Fail Pie Crust (Cold Water Pastry)

 - WW friendly- use a non-fat whipped topping and sugar-free pudding to lighten this up

-You need to use a muffin tin to make this leftover Halloween candy recipe, you'll also need a hand mixer Iaffiliate links) if you're using real whipped cream and making the pudding from a box ( and not using snack packs)
+You need to use a muffin tin to make this leftover Halloween candy recipe, you'll also need a hand mixer (affiliate links) if you're using real whipped cream and making the pudding from a box ( and not using snack packs), as well as a piping bag.

 Store these tarts in the fridge in an airtight container, as the ingredients are perishable.
 You can store the leftovers for up to 2 days.